uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Satisfactory
     * **Presentation**: Presentation nearly within time, some teamwork, reasonable presentation.
 Uses the live application to show functionality, a few snags.
     * **Video**: Video less than 2 minutes.
 Video shows the functionality of the app.
-    * Web Service Coordination: Team's node coordinates with **two** other team's nodes successfully.
+    * Web Service Coordination: Team's node coordinates with **one** other team's nodes successfully.
 Most interoperation requirements met.
 Few snags.
-3/4ths of user stories that could involve two nodes work node-to-node with **two** other teams.
+3/4ths of user stories that could involve two nodes work node-to-node with **one** other teams.
     * Inter-Team Coordination: Evidence of progress working with **three** other teams nodes.
 (Three includes the two teams above.)
     * Addressing Feedback: 3/4ths of TA's suggestions were implemented, TA approves of most of the changes made to address feedback.
     * User Stories UI: At least 3/4ths of the user stories are usable using the UI.